patrickbollmann/TeslaSolarCharger/README.md

 The threshold which defines "enough power to charge" is set to 3000 watts by default.
 Whis represents charging your Telsa at 230V single phased off a normal wall plug.
 If you are using a Wallbox with higher charge power you might want to change this setting.
 Available power will be updated every 20 seconds, which stops charging even if a big cloud passes your area

 Depending on which solar inverter you are using, you might have to change some parsing of the webinterface.
+In this case we are using an PIKO 10.1 Inverter at firmware 5.44

 Using myTesla for communication with the Car: https://github.com/zmsp/python-my-tesla